Applications open until August 10.

 First Year Experiences

 Learn about your new community directly from the community through selected service experiences alongside other participants.
-Each participant completes weekly community engagement experiences throughout the year with local non-profits.
+Each participant completes weekly community engagement experiences throughout the year.
 Aim 4 freshmen will complete at least 12 service experiences in the fall semester and 24 hours of service in the spring.
 Transportation and facilitation provided.